validcube/validcube/scripts/imt/docs/CONTRIBUTING.md

 Thanks you for your interest in contributing.
 Please check out the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing, thank you!

 > [!IMPORTANT]
-> This guide assume that you already installed Python 3.10 or higher and pytest.
+> This guide assume that you already installed Python 3.9 or higher.

 Running the script: